ONSdigital/application-profile/README.md

 The table is a cross tabulation of the data, with the columns representing the time period of the observation and the sex of the observed population and the rows representing different locations.
 Having multiple header rows which span multiple columns makes the data difficult to read with software.
 Downstream users of the data will have to wrangle the data into a usable format.

-For example, importing the above table into some statistical software such as [R](https://www.r-project.org/) produces a result with some problems:
+Importing the above table into a statistical software such as [R](https://www.r-project.org/) produces a result with some problems:

 - The header rows are not treated as headers.
 - The header row representing time period is not fully populated.